cuddysteadman/SkyblockReinvented/README.md

 * Remove Healer Messages - Removes "you were tethered to x person", etc, and other useless messages
 * Removes Useless Dungeon Finder Messages - DOES NOT remove X joined the group messages, so shouldn't break mods
 * Hide your own spirit bats
-* Render Waypoints to Secrets - EXTREMELY use at your own risk
 * Remind Skeleton Masters: plays a sound and makes a title if you're near a skeleton master
 * Remind Bat Secrets: plays a sound and makes a title if you're near a bat that's a secret
 ### QOL